Creating a homeowners association violation letter

 2. Provide a detailed written account of the HOA rule that was broken.
 Cite the rule based on where it appears in the governing documents, indicate how the owner broke that rule, and add any information about when and where the violation was witnessed.
 After that, explain what the owner must do (or stop doing) in order to resolve the issue.

-4. The fourth step is to include detailed about a hearing.
+4. The fourth step is to include details about a hearing.
 Owners almost always have a right to share their side of the story and present their own facts at a formal hearing held in front of the board.
 It is the association’s obligation to inform the owner of the right, and clearly explain how they can request a hearing.

 HOAs must be patient and follow the process before taking more serious actions

-If the homeowner doesn’t respond to the first letter within the prescribed timeframe, the board may proceed with a second and even a third violation letter.
-The final letter is usually more strongly worded than the first.
+Generally, the first letter contains details of the violation and how it impacts the community.
+The second and/or third letter is more strongly worded than the first.
 If a fine was issued, the final letter may also inform the owner that further noncompliance may force the board to turn the matter over to a collections agency or an attorney.

 When writing an HOA violation letter, it’s important to be mindful of the tone.
-Use phrases like;
+Use phrases like:

-• “We look forward to hearing your side of the story”;
+• “We look forward to hearing your side of the story”

-• “Please notify us in writing if the rule in question is not applicable to your particular situation”;
+• “Please notify us in writing if the rule in question is not applicable to your particular situation”

-• “The board has been made aware of a possible misunderstanding”;
+• “The board has been made aware of a possible misunderstanding”

 The right to a fair notice